tugonbob/stock-portfolio-tracker/README.md

 ### Market Map

 Used to scrape data for the S&P500 map on "Dashboard" tab.
 Also keeps track of daily and YTD percentage changes of major indices

+### VOO Price History

+Used to keep track of the daily price of the S&P500.
+Will be used by to chart S&P500 compared to portfolio performance.

 ### Super Investors